What to Know About the Personal Injury Process in Florida

 In the legal field, the term “personal injury” (“PI”) refers to any harm suffered by a person due to the negligence of another person, property or product.
-Whether you slipped and fell, got bitten by a dog, or had a car accident, if you are injured in Florida, you should be educated with Florida PI laws.
+Whether you slipped and fell, got bitten by a dog, or had a car accident, if you are injured in Florida, you should be educated about the personal injury process in Florida.

 To be eligible to receive a monetary compensation for the suffering caused by your injuries, you must prove that your injuries were caused by the negligence of another person or entity.
 If you were recently injured, it is wise to act quickly within the legal process in order to preserve evidence.
 Here are a few tips to follow after being injured in an accident: